jac307/MediaArtTutorials/IARTS1T03/WT-W1.md

 <h3 style="color: darkred;">[20 min] 2D Floor Plan (Design First)</h3>

 Using your artistic intention as a guide, create a **2D floor plan** for your scene.
+> **Note**: Your drawing skill is not being graded.
+You are graded on how clearly your sketch communicates the requirements below.

 ### Requirements
 - Hand-drawn (preferred) or digital